SSO with Google Workspace

 Overview

-Users, groups, and organizational units are synced every few minutes to ensure that your Firezone account remains up-to-date with the latest identity data from Google Workspace.
+On Enteprise plans, users, groups, and organizational units are synced every few minutes to ensure that your Firezone account remains up-to-date with the latest identity data from Google Workspace.
 Read more about how sync works.

 Setup